 - Chicken.
 I usually use either a whole chicken, cut up, or leg and thigh quarters, though you can easily make this with boneless chicken.
 It's great with chicken thighs.

-- Seasonings.
-Allspice, adobo seasoning, thyme, and salt and black pepper.
+- Additional Seasonings.
+Allspice, adobo seasoning, turmeric, thyme, and salt and black pepper.
 You can use your favorite Jamaican staples.
 General chicken seasoning is popular.

 - Vegetables.
-Onion, jalapeno peppers and/or Scotch bonnet peppers, garlic, ginger, green onion, potatoes.
+Onion, bell peppers or jalapeno peppers and/or Scotch bonnet peppers, carrot, garlic, ginger, green onion, potatoes.

 - Extras.
-Olive oil for cooking, tomato paste and your favorite hot sauce to taste.
+Olive oil for cooking, and your favorite hot sauce to taste.

 How to Make Jamaican Curry Chicken - the Recipe Method

 Liquids and Potatoes.
-Stir in the coconut milk (if using), chicken broth, tomato paste (if using) and potatoes.
+Stir in the coconut milk or chicken broth, potatoes, and carrots.
 Taste and adjust with salt, pepper and hot sauce to your personal tastes.

 Serve!
-I like to garnish mine with fresh chopped parsley, red pepper flakes and chili slices.
+I like to garnish mine with fresh chopped parsley and red pepper flakes.

 I love this curry dish.
 Nice and spicy to my preference.